Antipurity/sensor-network/docs/ROADMAP.md

             - ✓ Make `npm run doc` import the library and call this and write its result to `docs/DOCS.md`.
         - ✓ Ability to de/serialize sensors/accumulators/handlers, so that users can pick up power-ups at the press of a button.
             - ✓ Have the `.needsExtensionAPI() → null|string` method on `Sensor`s, returning `null` by default, but can return `''` or `'tabs'`.
 Let users control which parts of the `chrome` API the extension can see.
+                - ⋯ Actually use it in an extension.
     - ⋯ Reasonable defaults, decided by the user and not the handler, in separate `import`ed files, or maybe their own NPM modules (though they *are* small):
         - ⋯ Make `main.js` import modules that import it and export classes that inherit sensors/accumulators/handlers, by having getters that patch themselves on use.
         - ⋯ `.Sensor`: